Working in The Hague?

 For current information on job positions and internships with international organizations, you should refer to The Hague Justice Portal.
 All in all, there are plenty of recruitment agencies which specialize in multilingual job seekers.
 You will find a list of them on The Hague’s city website.

-- The Queen Beatrix Business District (Beatrixkwartier) is probably one of the most popular office locations in The Hague.
-It is characterized by a large number of high-rise buildings and new office complexes.
-Numerous major companies are located here, such as Siemens Nederland or the Dutch insurance provider Nationale Nederlanden.
+- Situated in the northeastern district Haagse Hout, Queen Beatrix Business District (Beatrixkwartier) is probably one of the most popular office locations in The Hague — it even has its own Randstad Rail station.
+The neighborhood is characterized by a large number of high-rise buildings and new office complexes.
+Numerous major companies are located here, such as Deloitte, Siemens Nederland, or the Dutch insurance provider Nationale Nederlanden.

 Doing business in the Netherlands, and more specifically The Hague, is very clear, straightforward, and to the point.
 When you meet your colleagues and business partners to negotiate a business deal, you will soon find that the meeting will go ahead largely without polite small talk.
-Instead of wasting any time, meetings often start straight away.
+Instead of wasting any time on chit-chat, meetings often start straight away.

 As business meetings always follow a strict agenda, there is not much time for general conversations.
 All employees are expected to be punctual so that meetings can begin on time.
 It is customary to voice your opinion freely and openly disagree with your business partners, if necessary.
 To many expatriates, this straightforward way of doing business may come as somewhat of a shock.

-The typically Dutch way of doing business should, however not discourage you while you are working in The Hague.
+The typically Dutch way of doing business should, however, not discourage you while you are working in The Hague.
 In fact, a rather egalitarian way of doing business is quite common in the Netherlands.
-In private, the Dutch are mostly polite and easy going.
-Outside the meeting room, your relationship to your colleagues may soon take on a relaxed and friendly character.
+In private, the Dutch are mostly polite and easygoing.
+Outside the meeting room, your relationship with your new colleagues may soon take on a relaxed and friendly character.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.